symfony-cmf/symfony-cmf-docs/cookbook/creating_a_cms/010-getting-started.rst

     Traits are only available as of PHP 5.4.
 If you are running a lesser version of PHP you may copy the above code into each class to have the same effect.
-You may not, however, ``extend`` one class from another, as this will cause unintended behavior in the admin integration later on.
+You may not, however, ``extend`` one class from the other, as this will cause unintended behavior in the admin integration later on.

 The ``Page`` class is therefore nice and simple::